-Speaking on the comfort, these will endure for long hours.
+With an expandable headband and padded ear cups, the G230 gaming headset does have a comfortable feel.
+Speaking of comfort, these will endure for long hours.
 I did find the cloth padding can become slightly itchy and requires a bit of cleaning after prolonged use.
 In answer Logitech has made the earpiece padding removable for cleaning.

 Bottom Line: I was thoroughly impressed with the Logitech G230 Stereo Gaming Headset.
 It comes highly recommended as an affordable high-class offering for stereo class headset solutions.

 · Attractive and stylish